Key Points

 Central Asia occupies a unique position in the global Muslim landscape.
 The Muslim-majority states of Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan and Tajikistan are all products of the Soviet Union, where religion was tightly controlled for seventy years.
 Mosques were shut, clergy were monitored, and Islamic education was either banned or absorbed into state-run institutions.

 When the USSR collapsed in 1991, independence brought a cultural revival, including renewed interest in Islam.
-But the newly independent states inherited the Soviet model of regulating religion as a potential driver of extremism and threat to national stability.
+But the newly independent states inherited the Soviet model of regulating religion to maintain secularity.

 Over three decades later, this unease has produced a regional pattern: visible religious expression is tolerated only within strict limits, and states retain sweeping authority to regulate clothing, religious teaching, and community leadership.
 Tajikistan has taken this further than any of its neighbours.

-Tajikistan is a Muslim-majority country, yet its government has spent nearly two decades curbing public expressions of faith.
-These restrictions intensified under President Emomali Rahmon, who has ruled since the mid-1990s after serving in the Soviet-era state structures of the Tajik SSR.
+Over 95% of Tajikistan's population is Muslim, yet, for nearly two decades, its government has attempted to control religious expression in public.
+These restrictions intensified under President Rahmon, who has ruled since the mid-1990s after serving in the Soviet-era state structures of the Tajik SSR.
 His political rise came during the civil war that followed independence, and since then he has consolidated authority through an increasingly centralised and authoritarian system.

 Rahmon has repeatedly framed these restrictions as a defence of Tajik identity.
 He has publicly criticised “alien clothing” and urged citizens to reject styles he associates with external religious influences.
 The government has used this narrative to support policies that regulate appearance and behaviour in public spaces.
 Rahmon has said that Tajikistan is a “secular nation built on ancient culture, not imported fanaticism.”

-The latest law, passed in June 2024, formally bans the hijab and other “Arabic clothing” and religious markers in public spaces.
-This legal framework came after years of informal pressure.
-Police have shaved men’s beards at checkpoints, questioned women wearing headscarves, and monitored marketplaces for “foreign dress”.
+The latest law, passed in June 2024, formally bans religious markers in public spaces – clothes, public displays, and proclamations.
+This legal framework came after years of informal pressure, accompanied by a crackdown on religious life.
+Police have shaved men’s beards at checkpoints, questioned women wearing headscarves, demolished mosques, and monitored marketplaces for “foreign dress”.
 These measures are enforced through fines, compliance monitoring, and media campaigns.

 Each Central Asian state enforces its own form of control: